 Even though Acer have done a stellar job of piecing together a coherent environment, there’s too much cruft lurking just underneath the veneer, and all sorts of things started getting on my nerves.

-For instance, to take an example that is readily apparent if you value your typography, I missed a great deal. was speedy and friendly enough (plus, of course, I had no trouble whatsoever buffing it up with like AdBlock and Firebug) and text and graphics were crisp and legible on the excellent screen, but font rendering still leaves a lot to be desired, even after copying over a bunch of OpenType fonts.
+For instance, to take an example that is readily apparent if you value your typography, I missed Safari a great deal.
+Firefox was speedy and friendly enough (plus, of course, I had no trouble whatsoever buffing it up with extensions like AdBlock and Firebug) and text and graphics were crisp and legible on the One’s excellent screen, but Linux font rendering still leaves a lot to be desired, even after copying over a bunch of OpenType fonts.

-I spend hours looking at stuff through on , and have grown used to it (I even find the way some of our intranet pages are broken on it rather amusing), but somehow, despite the speedy response times, it wasn’t the same.
+I spend hours looking at stuff through Firefox on Windows, and have grown used to it (I even find the way some of our intranet pages are broken on it rather amusing), but somehow, despite the speedy response times, it wasn’t the same.

 There’s something intrinsically faster and neater about WebKit that makes it more appealing to me, perhaps.